4paradigm/OpenMLDB/docs/en/maintain/multi_cluster.md

 - It reads the binlog and forwards the data to the follower.
 - The follower receives the data, appends it to the local binlog, and simultaneously writes it to the local partition table.

 By default, the replicator continuously reads the most recent binlog.
 If no recent data is available, it waits for a brief period (default is 100ms) before attempting to read.
-In scenarios with stringent synchronization timeliness requirements, adjusting the default configuration (parameter `binlog_sync_wait_time`, see documentation [Configuration Document](https://chat.openai.com/deploy/conf.md)) can reduce latency but may lead to increased CPU resource consumption.
+In scenarios with stringent synchronization timeliness requirements, adjusting the default configuration (parameter `binlog_sync_wait_time`, see documentation [Configuration File](../deploy/conf.md)) can reduce latency but may lead to increased CPU resource consumption.

 **Automatic Failover Within a Cluster**

-When the master cluster's nameserver is offline:
+Master cluster's nameserver offline situation:

-- Upon the primary nameserver's outage in the master cluster, the secondary nameserver in the master cluster is promoted to the new primary nameserver.
-The updated topology information from the slave cluster's tables is incorporated into the new primary nameserver.
+- If the primary nameserver goes offline in the master cluster, the secondary nameserver will be promoted to become the new primary nameserver.
+The topology information from the slave cluster's tables is updated to the new primary nameserver.
-- The secondary nameserver in the master cluster remains offline and inactive.
+- No operations if the secondary nameserver goes offline in the master cluster.

-When the slave cluster's nameserver is offline:
+Slave cluster's nameserver offline situation:

-- Following the primary nameserver's unavailability in the slave cluster, the secondary nameserver in the slave cluster is promoted to the new primary nameserver.
-If the master cluster attempts to acquire table topology information from the slave cluster, an error is returned.
-Subsequently, the master cluster retrieves the latest primary nameserver from the slave cluster's ZooKeeper information and updates the table topology details accordingly.
+- If the primary nameserver goes offline in the slave cluster, the secondary nameserver will be promoted to the new primary nameserver.
+When the master cluster attempts to acquire table topology information from the slave cluster, an error will be returned.
+Subsequently, the master cluster will retrieve ZooKeeper information from the slave cluster, to get the latest primary nameserver and update the table topology details accordingly.
-- No operations are performed upon taking the nameserver offline in the slave cluster.
+- No operations if the secondary nameserver goes offline in the slave cluster.

-When the master cluster's tablet is offline:
+Master cluster's tablet offline situation:

-- Internal failover mechanisms activate within the master cluster, and new leaders are selected based on corresponding partitions.
+- Failover within the master cluster.
+A new leader will be selected for the corresponding partition.
-- A data synchronization relationship is established between the new leader and the tablet where the partition resides within the slave cluster.
+- A data synchronization is established between the new leader and the tablet where the partition resides within the slave cluster.

-When the slave cluster's tablet is offline:
+Slave cluster's tablet offline situation:

-- Failover procedures are executed within the slave cluster, and a new leader is selected based on corresponding partitions.
+- Failover within the slave cluster.
+A new leader will be selected for the corresponding partitions.
-- The master cluster's nameserver acquires the topology structure from the slave cluster's table and detects changes.
-Consequently, data synchronization relationships related to altered partitions are deleted and re-established.
+- Changes will be noticed when the master cluster's nameserver acquires topology information from the slave master.
+Consequently, data synchronization related to altered partitions will be deleted and re-established.

 **Manual Failover between Master and Slave Clusters**

 When the master cluster is unavailable:

-Utilizing maintenance commands, elevate the slave cluster to the master cluster status.
-Concurrently, the business needs to divert write and read traffic to the new master cluster.
-The transition of this traffic should be managed by the business system.
+With operations commands, elevate the slave cluster to the master cluster status.
+Simultaneously, the read and write traffic from the business side needs to be redirected to the new master cluster.
+This traffic redirection process should be managed by the business-side systems.

 When the slave cluster is unavailable:

-If the business initially directed read traffic to the slave cluster (if applicable), it is necessary to switch all such traffic to the master cluster.
-The business system must oversee the process of this traffic migration.
+Any existing read traffic from the business side that was directed to the slave cluster (if applicable) needs to be entirely switched to the master cluster.
+The process of redirecting this traffic should be managed by the business-side systems.

 ## Master-Slave Cluster-Related Commands